What is Common Criteria Certification, and Why Is It Important?

 The Common Criteria as we know it comes out of a wide range of existing standards and regulations.
 Here are a few that directly influenced the structure of the CC.

 The Common Criteria was developed by unifying these existing standards so that businesses selling computer products for the government industry (predominately for defense or intelligence use) would only need to evaluate them against one set of standards.
-The CC was created by the governments of France, Canada, the U.S., Germany, the United Kingdom and the Netherlands.
+The CC was created by the governments of France, Canada, the U.S., Germany, the United Kingdom, and the Netherlands.

 How Products Get CC Certified